holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Policy may change this process in any way, or directly authorize a Role to control spending of the Circle's resources without going through this process.

-### 2.2 Responsibilities of Role Leads
+### 2.2 Responsibility of Role-Fillers

-When serving as Role Lead for a Role, you have the following responsibilities:
+When filling a Role, you have the following responsibilities:

 #### 2.2.1 Processing Tensions